patrickpr/trapdirector/docs/05-traps.md

 ![add-from-trap-3](img/add-from-trap-3.jpg)

 * 1 : The display string which will be sent along with a status to the service.
-You can use all the $N$ variables defined above.
+You can use all the `$<n>$` variables defined above.

 Here, the display will be for example : "Trap linkUP received for 3" (if interface index in object is 3).